 Modification of the online licensing system and rules will take many months.
-The BOP requests a delayed implementation date of June 30, 2026.
+The BOP has requested a delayed implementation date of June 30, 2026.
+The amendment made by the HHHC provides six (6) months for modification of the system and rules development, which is an improvement over the original bill.